ianbandrade/ACG-Trabalho_Grafos/README.md

    [Website](trabalho-grafos.netlify.app)

-2. Create a file input
+2. Create a inputable file

    **You must have use .txt and following the format below**